AntohaFroll/test_different_languages/README.md

-Different language test for Autotization course with Python + Selenium on stepik.org
+Different language test for Test Automation with Selenium and Python course